chiefwigan/mpi-gce/README.md

 then
 `mpirun -np 2 -ppn 1 -hosts mpi-instance-01,mpi-instance-02 IMB-MPI1 PingPong`

 You should hopefully see latency of around 8-10 microseconds for the first 512 bytes using the Intel MPI test.
+Note - I've seen variations of between 7 to 12 microseconds dueing this basic testing.

 ## Housekeeping